Project

 Randwick Campus Redevelopment

-The Randwick Campus Redevelopment and the creation of the Randwick Health and Education Precinct is a major initiative of the NSW Government.
+The Randwick Campus Redevelopment and the creation of the Randwick Health and Education Precinct is being funded by the NSW Government.

 More than $2 billion has been committed to redevelopment projects at the Randwick Hospitals Campus.
 This includes: